Quantum Measurement, Complexity and Discrete Physics: The GRW and CSL Models

 \section{The GRW and CSL Models}

 The general idea behind the GRW model is that every particle in the universe is subject, at random times, to approximate spatial localisations.
 The effect of a localisation is to cause the wavefunction representing this particle to collapse instantaneously.
-Suppose that before collapse the particle is part of a system represented by a wavefunction of {\it N\/} particles: \end{flushleft}
+Suppose that before collapse the particle is part of a system represented by a wavefunction of $N$ particles:

-\begin{flushleft} The effect on the wavefunction is given by multiplying the wavefunction by a single-particle ``jump factor'' $j({\rm {\bf x}}^{\prime}-{\rm {\bf x}}_{k}$), where the argument {\bf x}$_{k}$ is randomly chosen from the arguments of the wavefunction, representing the localising particle.
-The wavefunction after collapse is given by \end{flushleft}
+The effect on the wavefunction is given by multiplying the wavefunction by a single-particle ``jump factor'' $j({\rm \x}^{\prime}-{\rm \x}_{k}$), where the argument \x$_{k}$ is randomly chosen from the arguments of the wavefunction, representing the localising particle.
+The wavefunction after collapse is given by